CARPI-Bot/CARPI-Bot/README.md

 > aiohttp \
 > cryptography

+These can be installed using `pip install -r requirements.txt`

 ### Required configuration
-Because sensitive credentials like Discord bot tokens and database logins exist, this project depends on a `config.json` placed in `src`.
+Because of sensitive credentials like Discord bot tokens and database logins, this project depends on a `config.json` placed in `src`.
 The structure of the file is as follows:
 ```
 {
     "token": "discord_bot_token",